 Concerts

-We are delighted to invite you to several concert events, including "Prague Spring 50: From Dvorak to Husa, and Beyond," a concert featuring music by Czech composers; a Jazz Orchestra performance and masterclass with Martin Kratochvíl and Tony Ackerman; and a talk-jazz concert with Kratochvíl and Ackerman.
+We hosted several concert events, including "Prague Spring 50: From Dvorak to Husa, and Beyond," a concert featuring music by Czech composers; a Jazz Orchestra performance and masterclass with Martin Kratochvíl and Tony Ackerman; and a talk-jazz concert with Kratochvíl and Ackerman.

 Support the study of Czech history and culture and to further the Department of History’s commitment to modern Czech history.